 2024 is Iain Grandage's final term as Artistic Director of the Perth Festival, and he is planning to make it an event "filled with light, life and love".
 The theme is Ngaangk (the Noongar word for "sun" or "mother") and Grandage promises a festival "radiant with stories from here and around the globe that celebrate our shared humanity under the same sun".

-A major international visitor is the Akram Kahn Company from the UK, with Junglebook reimagined.
+A major international visitor is the Akram Khan Company from the UK, with Junglebook reimagined.
 For this work Kahn takes the Rudyard Kipling classic and reinterprets it through the lens of today's generation of children.
 The acclaimed company has been touring the world with this production.
 It is a visual feast, with a large cast of dancers and stunning animation, and an original musical score by Jocelyn Pook, who has composed for many dance productions as well as film and TV.
 In Australia Junglebook will be presented in Canberra, Perth and Adelaide, with visits to New Zealand and Singapore in between.
-(Look out for our interview with Kahn in the Jan/Feb/Mar issue of Dance Australia.)
+(Look out for our interview with Khan in the Jan/Feb/Mar issue of Dance Australia.)